HorizenOfficial/horizen-docs/docs/2-migration/09-migration-tools.md

 **Signing Instructions**

 1. **Connect Your Ledger Device**

-   Connect your Ledger device and open the **Horizen** app.
+   <br/>Connect your Ledger device and open the **Horizen** app.
 Ensure the device is unlocked and displays "Application is ready" on the screen.

 2. **Launch the Ledger Signing Tool**

-   Open the Ledger Signing Tool and click **Connect**.
+   <br/>Open the Ledger Signing Tool and click **Connect**.
 Make sure your Ledger device is unlocked, and the Horizen app is open.
 The Ledger screen will show "Application is ready".

    ![Connect Ledger](/img/migration-tools/ledger-1.png)

 3. **Enter the Destination Address**

-   Enter the **destination address**.
+   <br/>Enter the **destination address**.
 This is the EVM address that will receive the migrated ZEN tokens.
 The "Message to Sign" will auto-populate.

    ![Enter destination address](/img/migration-tools/ledger-2.png)

 4. **Locate and Adjust the Derivation Path**

-   Enter the derivation path for the **ZEN address being claimed from**.
+   <br/>Enter the derivation path for the **ZEN address being claimed from**.

    To find this:
    - Open the Ledger Live app
    - Go to the Horizen account to claim from
    - Click **Edit Account &rarr; Advanced**